mykle1/MMM-Cocktails/README.md

 ![](stretch.JPG)

 No picture, colored title and body text.
-Placed under the compliements module as an example.
+Placed under the compliments module as an example.
 Make it yours!

 ![](nopic.jpg)